adempiere/adempiere-all-services/README.md

 - the database as specified in *postgresql/initdb.sh* does not exist in Postgres, and
 - directory *postgresql/postgres_database* has no contents

-The database  will be restored.
+**The database  will be restored**.

 If directory *postgresql/postgres_database* has contents, no restore will be executed (actually, *postgresql/initdb.sh* will be ignored).

 **Result: all images are downloaded, containers and other docker objects created, containers are started, and -depending on conditions explained before- database restored**.

 This might take some time, depending on your bandwith and the size of the restore file.
 ## Open Applications
-- Project site: open browser and type in the following url [http://localhost:8080](http://localhost:8080) From here, the user can navigate to ZK UI or Vue UI.
+- Project site: open browser and type in the following url [http://localhost:8080](http://localhost:8080)

+  From here, the user can navigate to ZK UI or Vue UI.
 - Adempiere ZK: open browser and type in the following url [http://localhost:8888/webui](http://localhost:8888/webui)
 - Adempiere Vue:open browser and type in the following url [http://localhost:8891/#/login?redirect=%2Fdashboard](http://localhost:8891/#/login?redirect=%2Fdashboard)
 ## Close Containers
 - All containers will shut down.
 - The database will be preserved.
-- All docker images, noetworks, and volumes will be preserved.
+- All docker images, networks, and volumes will be preserved.

 Execute command:
 ```Shell